kaitmore/sonify/README.md

 # Sonify

 A module that allows you to sonify timeseries data.
-The sonify class will scale your data to a given pitch range and song length, and then allow you play it in the browser using the Web Audio API.
+The Sonify class will scale your data to a given pitch range and song length, and then allow you play it in the browser using the Web Audio API.

 ## Usage